Paratii-Video/paratii-embed/README.md

 ### Playinline (iOS)

-Allow to play video inline, video will not automatically enter fullscreen mode when playback begins.
+Video will not automatically enter fullscreen mode when playback begins.